 "How strong are the pockets on your daisy?"

 The pockets are rated to 300lbs.
 They are probably stronger, as this is a conservative rating for maximum safety.

-"Should I get the Super, the Not-So Super,
+"Should I get the Super, the Not-So Super, or the Adjustable?"

 "How long will the webbing last on the Adjustable?"